 - 2 tablespoons unrefined molasses

 - 1 egg

-- around 3 fl oz/90ml/third of a cup milk, (amount may vary slightly depending on flour)
+- around 3 fluid ounces / 90ml /third of a cup milk, (amount may vary slightly depending on flour)

-If you are not used to baking, watch the video opposite to see how to rub in butter.
+If you are not used to baking, watch the video below to see how to rub in the butter.
 (It's very easy, and the video is short!)

 The photos below also show you what to watch out for when rubbing in.
 After you have rubbed in for a while, shake the bowl and any larger lumps will come to the top, as in the first photo.
 The butter is still unevenly mixed and needs more rubbing in.
 The picture on the right shows the mixture when ready.

-(My mother then adds the molasses along with the butter, but this gets a bit sticky so I adapted her method a little.)
+Note: My mother then adds the molasses along with the butter, but this gets a bit sticky so I adapted her method a little.

 It is now ready for rolling or patting out.

 The photo on the left below shows a dough that is too sticky.
 Your dough should look like the one on the right.

 7. Turn the dough out onto a floured board and roll lightly or just pat to flatten it to around 2.5 cm or 1 inch thick.